Bencoolen MRT station: Services

 Bencoolen station serves the Downtown Line (DTL) and is situated between the Fort Canning and Jalan Besar stations.
 The official station code is DT21.
 The station operates between 6:06 am and 12:12 am daily, with headways of 2 to 5 minutes.
-The station also has an unpaid link to the nearby Bras Basah station on the CCL.
+The station is also connected to the nearby CCL Bras Basah station by the SMU underpass linkway, this connection is not shown on system maps provided by LTA.

 Location

 Situated underneath Bencoolen Street near the junction with Bras Basah Road, the station serves the educational institutions of the Nanyang Academy of Fine Arts (NAFA), Singapore Management University (SMU) and the Manulife Centre.
-The station also serves the Parklane Shopping Centre, Peace Centre and Sunshine Plaza retail developments.
-In addition, Bencoolen station is near several religious institutions: Kwan Im Temple, Sri Krishnan Temple, Maghain Aboth Synagogue and Masjid Bencoolen.
+The station also serves Parklane Shopping Centre and Sunshine Plaza.
+It formerly served Peace Centre, which closed on 28 January 2024.